liyueyikate/scBIRD/README.md

 ## Example

-Using BIRD to predict chromatin accessibility
+Using BIRD to predict chromatin accessibility.

 ``` r
 library(scBIRD)